alberti42/recoll-macos/src/kde/kioslave/recoll/00README.txt

+(this used to work but last time I tried with konqueror (kde3, 11-2007), it failed with "protocol not authorized" or such.
+Didn't investigate more).

 This is a small experiment with a recoll kio_slave

 A kio_slave was implemented, supporting the "get" operation.
 Ie, you type